The MAS 4% Stress Test: How It Affects Your Home Loan in Singapore (2026)

 Credit Cards

-Banks count 5% of any outstanding credit card balance as a monthly obligation, even if you pay it off in full.
-A S$20,000 lingering balance adds S$1,000 to your assessed monthly debt.
+Banks count 5% of any outstanding credit card balance as a monthly obligation, even if you clear it in full each month.
+A S$20,000 balance left sitting there adds S$1,000 to your assessed monthly debt.
 Pay it down before the bank pulls your credit bureau report.

 Personal and Renovation Loans

-Personal loan instalments and renovation loan repayments count at the contracted monthly figure.
-If you are 12 to 18 months from a property purchase, a quick audit of your credit bureau record is worth the time.
-Closing dormant facilities and clearing balances can shift your ceiling by tens of thousands of dollars in approved quantum.
+Personal loan and renovation loan instalments count at the contracted monthly figure.
+If you're 12 to 18 months out from a purchase, it's worth pulling your own credit bureau record and having a look.
+Closing dormant facilities and clearing balances can move your ceiling by tens of thousands of dollars in approved quantum.

 The Stress Test, LTV and Cash on Hand

-The 4% stress test sets your maximum loan, but two other rules set how much cash and CPF you must bring.
-Loan-to-value (LTV) on a first property is capped at 75%, dropping to 45% on a second outstanding loan and 35% on a third.
-Of the down payment, at least 5% must be cash on the first property; the balance can come from CPF Ordinary Account if eligible — see using CPF OA for property for the full breakdown.
+The 4% stress test fixes your maximum loan, but two other rules decide how much cash and CPF you have to bring.
+Loan-to-value (LTV) on a first property is capped at 75%, dropping to 45% if you've a second outstanding loan and 35% on a third.
+At least 5% of the down payment has to be cash on the first property, and the rest can come from your CPF Ordinary Account if you're eligible.
+See using CPF OA for property for the full breakdown.

-Layered on top of all that is Additional Buyer's Stamp Duty (ABSD): 0% on a Singaporean's first property, 20% on the second, 30% on the third or more.
-Permanent Residents pay 5% / 30% / 35%.
-Foreigners pay 60% flat.
-ABSD is paid in cash within 14 days of exercising the OTP, so it is real money on top of the down payment, not part of the loan.
-First-time HDB buyers should also walk through our first-time HDB buyer guide for grants and HFE timing.
+Then there's Additional Buyer's Stamp Duty (ABSD) on top of all that.
+A Singaporean pays 0% on a first property, 20% on the second and 30% on the third or more.
+Permanent Residents pay 5% / 30% / 35%, and foreigners pay 60% flat.
+ABSD is due in cash within 14 days of exercising the OTP, so it's real money on top of the down payment, not part of the loan.
+First-time HDB buyers should also read our first-time HDB buyer guide for grants and HFE timing.

 Where to Go From Here

-The 4% stress test, TDSR, MSR, IWAA tenure, LTV and ABSD all stack on top of each other.
-None of them is hard maths, but the combination decides whether the condo you viewed last weekend is realistic.
+The 4% stress test, TDSR, MSR, IWAA tenure, LTV and ABSD all stack on top of one another.
+None of them is hard maths on its own, but together they decide whether the condo you viewed last weekend is realistic.
 Check your numbers before you fall for a unit, not after.

 See Your Stress-Tested Loan Ceiling in 60 Seconds